 (c) Using the thin-lens equation again and solving for the unknown image distance, we get \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-30}&=\frac{1}{60}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-30}-\frac{1}{60}\\\\&=\frac{-2-1}{60}\end{align*} Thus, $d_i=-20\,{\rm cm}$.
 The image distance is negative, as expected for a virtual image.
 Consequently, the image is formed on the same side as the object.

-Recall that the image formed by a diverging lens is always virtual so, by convention, $d_i<0$.
+Remember, the image formed by a diverging lens is always virtual, so, by convention, $d_i<0$.

-A ray-tracing diagram for this arrangement is also drawn as follows:
+A ray-tracing diagram for this arrangement can be drawn as follows:

 Solution: The object and image distances are $d_o=20\,{\rm cm}$ and $d_i=-12\,{\rm cm}$, respectively.

-A minus sign was placed for the image distance, as the problem states that the image is formed on the same side of the lens as the object so, by convention, the image is virtual.
+A negative sign is assigned to the image distance because, as stated in the problem, the image is formed on the same side of the lens as the object.
+By convention, this means the image is virtual.

-(b) Because the focal length was obtained negatively, the lens is a diverging or concave lens.
+(b) Because the focal length was obtained as a negative value, the lens is a diverging or concave lens.

-Answer: in all of the problems above, we saw that
+Answer: From all of the problems above, we observed that

 (ii) The images are smaller in size than the object.